Elementor Close Accordion By Default On Page Load (Works)

 Close the mobile Elementor Tab Accordion by default, on page load

 The Elementor Tabs element also becomes an accordion, on mobile viewports.
-To close that accordion by default, use the code below.

 Finally, enjoy your closed by default Elementor Accordion!